jmdalton0/aviation/notes/weather/air-masses.md

 ## Air masses

-An **air mass** is a large body of air with generally uniform temperature and humidity.
+**Air Mass** - a large body of air with generally uniform temperature and humidity

-A **source origin** is an area from which an air mass originates.
+**Source Origin** - an area from which an air mass originates

 The longer an air mass stagnates over its source region, the more likely it is to aquire the properties of the surface below.